 Referring practitioners are not required to use a specific form to refer patients for these services.
-The referral may be a letter or note to an eligible allied mental health professional signed and dated by the referring practitioner.
+The referral may be in the form of a letter, or note to an eligible allied mental health professional signed and dated by the referring practitioner.

-The allied health professional must be in receipt of the referral at the first allied health consultation.
-It is recommended that allied health professionals-retain the referral for 24 months from the date the service was rendered (for Medicare Australia auditing purposes).
+The allied mental health professional must be in receipt of the referral at the first allied mental health consultation.
+It is recommended that the allied mental health professional retain the referral for 24 months from the date the service was rendered (for Medicare Australia auditing purposes).